return42/sphkerneldoc/linux_src_doc/include/media/v4l2-ctrls_h.rst

 val
     The control's new s32 value.

-cur
+val
-    The control's current value.
+    The control's new s32 value.

+ur
+    *undescribed*

 p_new
     The control's new value represented via a union with provides